SPIRE instrument and calibration web pages

 This page provides up-to-date information about using the SPIRE instrument: from preparing observations to reducing your data.
 This page also provides you with the latest calibration accuracies and known SPIRE calibration issues.

-- A quick guide to the SPIRE instrument: SPIRE fact sheet
+A quick guide to the SPIRE instrument is provided in * the SPIRE fact sheet

 - Flux Calibration of Broadband Far Infrared and Submillimetre Photometric Instruments: Theory and Application to Herschel-SPIRE, Griffin et al., 2013, MNRAS, 434, 992

 - Flux calibration of the Herschel-SPIRE photometer, Bendo et al., 2013, MNRAS, 433, 3062

 - SPIRE point source photometry: within the Herschel interactive processing environment (HIPE), Pearson et al., 2014, ExA, 37, 175

 - SPIRE Map-Making Test Report, Xu et al, 2013 (arXiv:1401.2109).